DAVFoundation/DIPs/README.md

 ## DAV Improvement Proposal Process

-The process for proposing an improvement revolves around submitting a DAV Improvement Proposal (DIP) as an issue in this repository, an open discussion around it, drafting of a detailed proposal, acceptance and integration, or moving to hold status.
+The process for proposing an improvement revolves around submitting a DAV Improvement Proposal (DIP) as an issue in this repository, followed by an open discussion around it, drafting of a detailed proposal, acceptance and integration, or moving to hold status.

 ### DIP statuses